networkx/nx-guides/content/algorithms/isomorphism/isomorphism.md

 plt.show()
 ```

-These graphs' spatial representations are very different yet they are isomorphic.
+These graphs' spatial representations are very different yet they are the same graphs!

 ### **Formal definition**